 Do I have to drink contrast before my exam?

 Certain types of CTs may require you to drink contrast prior to the exam.
 You will be notified of this upon scheduling your exam,

 EPIC is the electronic health record system utilized by SSM to provide better, more comprehensive care to all of our patients.
 Your physicians on staff at SSM hospitals have access to your medical history, imaging exams, and additional information to provide you with more thorough, quality care.

 What does it mean for SSM Imaging to be accredited by the ACR?

 As an ACR (American College of Radiology) accredited institution, SSM has been voluntarily reviewed by board-certified radiologists and medical physicists who are experts in the field of imaging, and has been found to meet nationally accepted, high practice standards.
 As an ACR-accredited institution, our personnel have proven to be well qualified through education and certifications, to perform and interpret your medical images, and our facilities meet or exceed quality assurance and safety guidelines.

 What if I am scheduled for an imaging exam and have claustrophobia?

 Speak with your physician about your options.
-With the largest network of open MRIs in the area, SSM has the resources to provide you with a convenient, comfortable imaging experience.
+With the largest network of open and large-opening MRIs in the area, SSM has the resources to provide you with a convenient, comfortable imaging experience.
 Your physician also may choose to prescribe you a medication to ease your claustrophobia.
 This must be arranged through your physician and cannot be provided by our technologists.

 Why do results go to my doctor instead of directly to me?